victor-o-silva/simple-specification/README.rst

    :alt: Code Coverage

-A simple pythonic implementation of the `Specification Pattern <https://www.martinfowler.com/apsupp/spec.pdf>`_.
+A simple pythonic implementation of the `Specification Pattern <https://www.martinfowler.com/apsupp/spec.pdf>`_ for Python 3.7 or higher.

 Examples
 ##########